 Abbotsbury Swannery, Abbotsbury, Devon

-Mid May to the end of June are the busiest times because that’s when the cygnets are hatching – you can even help with the daily hand feeds at 12 noon and 4pm, which is an experience not to be forgotten.
-The youngsters will love the huge swan maze and the swinging nests in the play area, and if you come over peckish (excuse the pun) head for the Swannery coffee shop for sustenance.
-Extend your visit with a stroll around the village and see the ruins of the monastery and the tithe barn.
-Up on the hilltop nearby is St Catherine’s Chapel with incredible views over Chesil Beach and the Isle of Portland.
+The swannery is busisest from Mid May to the end of June, but that's the best time to visit because that’s when the cygnets are hatching – you can even help with the daily hand feeds at 12 noon and 4pm, which is an experience not to be forgotten.
+The youngsters will have heaps of fun finding their way around the huge swan maze and on the swinging nests in the play area.
+Should you come over peckish (excuse the pun) head for the Swannery coffee shop for sustenance.
+Extend your visit with a stroll around the picturesque village where you can browse the art galleries and see the ruins of the monastery and the 15th century tithe barn.

 Groups are welcome at Abbotsbury Swannery, but dogs and swans aren’t the best mix, so leave your fluffy companions at home.